Skip to main content

 Update the list of available software

-The moriod-repo package we just install adds a new software repository.
+The moriod-repo package we just installed adds a new software repository.
 Before we can install software from it, we need to update the list of available packages:

 sudo apt update